KadenBevan/CS430_Project_1/README.md

 ##Commandline Arguments:

-Example: ./ppmrw 3 input.ppm output.ppm
+Example: 	ppmrw 3 input.ppm output.ppm
-	 ./ppmrw 6 input.ppm output.ppm
+			ppmrw 6 input.ppm output.ppm
 Where the first argument is the type of .ppm of the output.ppm

 ##Known Issues:

-This program is not functional at this time.
+When converting from P3 -> P6 the image may be off centered.